 AER LINGUS API INFORMATION

-EasyJet have a similar process in place to remind customers about the requirement to checkin at home and a number of emails making it clear that check-in baggage is an extra that you have to choose.
+EasyJet has a similar process in place to remind customers about the requirement to check in at home and a number of emails making it clear that check-in baggage is an extra that you have to choose.
 These sorts of emails are helpful for a range of reasons but certainly reduces the headaches of employees on the ground at these companies:

 EASYJET CHECK IN

 This is a great example of how you can use lifecycle email to drive customers toward a specific action.

 Takeaway: Lifecycle emails provide value by reducing the number of tasks you have to complete and the manual human effort that your company expands.
 In no way will email completely replace a process but it can deliver a lot of value very quickly.

 Prepare for taking off

 Travel is an industry with a large array of moving parts.
 With extremely slim margins and a vast array of individual-level data, airlines, in particular, understand the power of email to drive upsells and cross-sells, future travel and revenue for themselves and their business partners.